Originally posted on Weird and Important on March 22, 2015

 That first time.
 The second time.
 At all

 I’m trying not to think that far ahead, we’re working on the assumption my wife will get pregnant in the next year (hopefully the next year) cause the even though having a baby will severely cut into my Dragon Age/sleeping time, I don’t seem to be too bothered by that.
 Babies like sleep and violent video games right?

-Okay, so they like sleep.
+Okay, so they like to sleep.
 I can work with that.

 There is no thought about not doing it.
 That we shouldn’t have kids.
 It doesn’t even occur to me.
-Only, only when I think about how many games I still have to play on my xbox do I think that a baby isn’t going to help with my endeavour to play a ton of video games and afford a PS3.
+Only, only when I think about how many games I still have to play on my Xbox so I think that a baby isn’t going to help with my endeavour to play a ton of video games and afford a PS3.
 Or afford anything.
 But then.
-I can’t afford those things now and definitely do not have al the time in the world to play xbox and I suspect having a baby will be more rewarding than xbox.
+I can’t afford those things now and definitely do not have all the time in the world to play Xbox and I suspect having a baby will be more rewarding than Xbox.

 Assuming I get one.

 I spend a lot of time thinking about all the good things.
 All the bad things.
 I think about how tired I am when my niece and nephew are here overnight and how happy they make me.
 I think about how lazy I am and how hard I work.